REAIABook/REAIABook/readme.md

   crime.data <- read.csv(file.path(data.dir, 'crime', 'seattle_crime.csv'))
 ```

-We then convert all of the field names to lower case and rename the unique identifier field to a simpler name, uid.
+We then convert all of the field names to lower case and rename the unique identifier field to a simpler name, **uid**.

 ``` r
   # Convert to lower case